Can you learn to read social cues? The answer is YES!

 Social cues are signals we send to others indicating our emotions, preferences and ideas.
 They also communicate our intentions using body language, voice tone and word usage.

 What are the social cues you should know?

-I sat down with my friend Jordan Harbinger, host of The Jordan Harbinger Show, to discuss social cues and avoiding awkward interactions.
+I sat down with my friend Jordan Harbinger, host of The Jordan Harbinger Show, to discuss how to end a conversation and avoiding awkward interactions.

-This time, I’m the one being interviewed and I have lots of tips and stories in the video and article below.
+This time, I’m the one being interviewed and I have lots of tips, social cues and stories in the video and article below.
 Enjoy!

 We’ve talked a lot about how to start conversations, how to meet people and good nonverbal cues for first impressions, but today I want to explore a different topic.
 How do you leave a conversation?
 How do you get out of social situations?

 I accidentally figured out this was a skill.
 I talk and teach about first impressions all the time.
 Everything from making a grand entrance to walking into a room and wowing the audience, but I realized one day that how we leave or exit an interaction is just as important as the approach.

 This is what I call the “lasting last impression.”
 If you don’t know how to exit a conversation, the whole thing ends so awkwardly it can ruin your entire interaction.
 I have a whole video on the art of the lasting impression:

 Just like a workout, your conversation needs a warm-up and a cool-down.
 The warm-up is your first impression, the chitchat, the “get to know you’s.